 So, What Next?

 While you and your company might not have a need to use each and every Pardot feature, there is something to be said about tagging, integrating list emails with Salesforce campaigns, and archiving assets.
-All three features are fairly easy to implement and incorporate into your daily Pardot activities and can yield big results, but they’re often barely-used by marketers!
+All three are fairly easy to implement and incorporate into your daily Pardot activities and can yield big results, but they’re often barely-used by marketers!

 The ability to quickly navigate reporting and setup automations via tags, create segmentation based on engagement from your Pardot list emails and maintaining a clean asset database all serve a simple purpose – they all help make your life a little easier (at least while you’re on the clock).

-Want more Pardot?
+Want more Pardot resources?